ProgrammingBlockchain/ProgrammingBlockchain/key_storage_and_generation/key_generation.md

 The second part of the BIP, show how you can delegate Key and Address creation to an untrusted peer.
 It will fix one of our concern.

-The idea is to generate a **PassphraseCode** to the key generator.
-With this **PassphraseCode**, he will be able to generate Encrypted keys on your behalf, without knowing your password, nor any private key.
+**The idea is to generate a PassphraseCode to the key generator.
+With this PassphraseCode, he will be able to generate encrypted keys on your behalf, without knowing your password, nor any private key. **

 This **PassphraseCode** can be given to your key generator in WIF format.